gzhytar/spendsentinel/docs/blueprint.md

 > **🎨 Primary Design Reference**: For comprehensive visual design decisions, component patterns, and UX guidelines, refer to [`docs/design-guidelines.md`](./design-guidelines.md).
 This document serves as the authoritative source for maintaining design consistency across all features and should be consulted by AI/LLM when making any visual or interaction design decisions.

+> **🧠 Trauma-Informed Design Reference**: For psychological safety, compassionate messaging, and trauma-informed interaction patterns, refer to [`docs/trauma-informed-guidelines.md`](./trauma-informed-guidelines.md).
+This document establishes principles for creating emotionally safe user experiences and should be consulted by AI/LLM when making any feature design decisions that involve user emotions, financial stress, or sensitive interactions.

 ### Core Visual Identity
 - Primary color: A calming lavender #B5B7E8, selected to instill a sense of peace and balance, drawing inspiration from mindfulness practices.
 Its versatility makes it adaptable to various UI components without overwhelming the user.
 - Background color: Soft sand #EADDCB (warmth), providing a soft, neutral backdrop that ensures readability and reduces eye strain, in keeping with a light color scheme.